Small town musician makes it big in Las Vegas

 His career took a game-changing turn a few years later when he moved to his Nashville.

 “I went from playing an acoustic guitar doing covers and some original songs to essentially a one-man band,” Fester said, describing what’s known as live looping music.
-The technique allows the muscian to “loop” his instruments together and play multiple at the same time without the use of a technology.
+The technique allows the musician to “loop” his instruments together and play multiple at the same time without the use of a technology.

 “In live looping, you can make layers and you can start 'stacking’ your music.
 I can play the guitar, keyboard and drums,” he said.